kirstu/saml-idp/README.md

 The easiest way to run this is with `docker-compose`

-Just run `docker-compose up` and you should be good to go.
+Just run `docker-compose up` and the container should be good to go.

+To config your application, see [Use the local SSO in your application](#use-the-local-sso-in-your-application)

 ## With Docker